johy9/flaskapp/README.md

 ﻿# flaskweb
- flask is a web application frame work written in python.
+ flask is a web application frame work written in python..
 This is an example Flask app, ready to be deployed with a simplified Ansible playbook.

 The included deploy playbook will: